 Exe cutiv e Summary 1

 1. Bus iness and Performance 3

 a) Name of the Insurance Group and Insurers 3

 b) Name and contact details of the group supervisor and insurance supervisor 3

 c) Name and contact details of the approved auditor 3

-d) A description of the ownership details including proportion of ownership interest est 3
+d) A description of the ownership details including proportion of ownership interest 3

-e) A group structure chart detailing the group structure and where the insurers fi t4
+e) A group structure chart detailing the group structure and where the insurers fit 4

-f) repo Insurance business written by segment and by geographical region during the orting period
+f) Insurance business written by segment and by geographical region during the reportin period ıg 5

-g) exp Performance of investments, by asset class and details on material income arenses incurred during the reporting period
+g) Performance of investments, by asset class and details on material income and expening incurred during the reporting period

 h) Any other material information 13

-2. Gov vernance Structure 15
+2. Go۱ vernance Structure 15

 a) Parent Board and Senior Management 15

 b) Fitness and Propriety Requirements 19

 c) Risk Management and Solvency Self-Assessment 25

 d) Internal Controls 29

 e) Internal Audit 30

 f) Actuarial Function 31

 g) Outsourcing 31

 h) Any other material information 31

-3. Risl c Profile 32
+3. Risl < Profile 32

-a) mea Material risks that the insurance group is exposed to, including how these risk asured and any material changes that have occurred during the reporting period
+a) Material risks that the insurance group is exposed to, including how these risks are measured and any material changes that have occurred during the reporting period 32

-b) prod How risks of the insurance group are mitigated including the methods used arcess to monitor the effectiveness of these methods
+b) How risks of the insurance group are mitigated including the methods used and the process to monitor the effectiveness of these methods 33

 c) Material risk concentrations 33

-How assets are invested by and on behalf of an insurance group in accordance prudent person principle as stated in paragraph 12 (1) (a) of the Insurance (Greervision) Rules 2011 oup
+d) How assets are invested by and on behalf of an insurance group in accordance with the prudent person principle as stated in paragraph 12 (1) (a) of the Insurance (Group Supervision) Rules 2011

-e) met The stress testing and sensitivity analysis to assess material risks, including the hods and assumptions used, and the outcomes
+e) The stress testing and sensitivity analysis to assess material risks, including the metho and assumptions used, and the outcomes

 f) Any other material information 35

 4. Solv vency Valuation 36

-a) Valuation bases, assumptions and methods to derive the value of each asset class36
+a) Valuation bases, assumptions and methods to derive the value of each asset class 36

-b) prov Valuation bases, assumptions and methods to derive the value of technical visions 37

-c) insu Description of Recoverables from Reinsurance contracts, including special urers and other risk transfer mechanisms

-d) Valuation bases, assumptions and methods to derive the value of other liab ilities 39

-e) Any other material information 39

-5. Cap oital Management 40

-a) Eligible Capital 40

-b) Regulatory Capital Requirements 49

-c) ECI Approved Internal Capital Model used to derive the insurance group's and in R50 nsurer's ;

-6. Sub sequent Event 51

-a) A description of the significant event 51

-b) Approximate date(s) or proposed timing of the significant event 51

-c) prov Confirmation of how the significant event has impacted or will impact, any invided in the most recent financial condition report filed with the Authority

-d) Any other material information.
-51

-Dec larat ion 52
+b) Valuation bases, assumptions and methods to derive the value of technical provisions . .37 c) Description of Recoverables from Reinsurance contracts, including special purpose insurers and other risk transfer mechanisms. .39 d) Valuation bases, assumptions and methods to derive the value of other liabilities .39 e) Any other material information .39 5. Сар ital Management .40 a) Eligible Capital .40 b) Regulatory Capital Requirements .49 c) Approved ICM used to derive the insurance group's and insurer's ECR .50 6.
+Sub sequent Event .51 a) A description of the significant event .51 b) Approximate date(s) or proposed timing of the significant event .51 c) Confirmation of how the significant event has impacted or will impact, any information provided in the most recent financial condition report filed with the Authority .51 d) Any other material information. .51 Dec larati on .52